yassato/AraAphidGWAS/manuscript/manuscript.md

 However, the significant difference in aphid abundance between the wild type and mutant remained even after size or flowering was offset (Table S5), indicating the relevance of other traits to aphid colonisation.

 # Discussion
-Guided by the field GWAS of aphid abundance, we found that a mutant plant exhibited slower growth and was less likely to harbour fewer aphids in _A. thaliana_.
+Guided by the field GWAS of aphid abundance, we found that a mutant plant exhibited slower growth and was less likely to harbour aphids in _A. thaliana_.
 While ribosomal genes have long been considered housekeeping genes of the protein synthesis machinery, mutants of ribosome-related genes exhibit a wide variety of growth and reproductive phenotypes.
 For example, previous studies have reported a reduction in leaf cell number [@fujikura2009coordination], reduced root length [@creff2010two], and a reduction in the number of pollen [@tsuchimatsu2020adaptive; @kakui2022pollen] regarding ribosomal gene mutations.
 We should note, however, that further studies on natural variants responsible for delayed growth and reduced aphid abundance are necessary to validate its importance in the field.